telerik/xaml-docs/controls/radgridview/filtering/composite-filter-descriptors.md

 #### __VB.NET__

 {{region vb-radgridview-filtering-composite-filter-descriptors_5}}

-	Dim compositeDescriptor As New CompositeFilterDescriptor()
+	Dim compositeDescriptor2 As New CompositeFilterDescriptor()
-	compositeDescriptor.LogicalOperator = FilterCompositionLogicalOperator.[And]
+	compositeDescriptor2.LogicalOperator = FilterCompositionLogicalOperator.[And]
 	Dim citiesDescriptor As New CompositeFilterDescriptor()
 	citiesDescriptor.LogicalOperator = FilterCompositionLogicalOperator.[Or]
 	citiesDescriptor.FilterDescriptors.Add(New FilterDescriptor("City", FilterOperator.IsEqualTo, "Berlin", False))